CouchCMS/Documentation/src/contents/concepts/shopping-cart-2.md

 #### Flat rate per order

-This option can be set if you want to specify a shipping cost for **each order, no matter how many items it contains**.<br/>
+This option can be set if you want to specify a shipping cost for **each order, no matter how many items it contains**.
 For example, if you charge $5 for each order (that is, if John Doe places an order for 5 books, whereas Jane Doe places an order for one book, both orders are charged $5 for shipping) set it to '5'.

 ```